-- Overlooking and overpowering structures i.
+- i.
+Overlooking and overpowering structures

-- Ill-defined or aggravating boundaries including trees and hedges ii.
+- ii.
+Ill-defined or aggravating boundaries including trees and hedges

-- iii.
-Light blocking
+- Light blocking

 - iv.
 Restricted access

-- ٧. Inadequate drainage or sewage for the additional structure
+- v.
+Inadequate drainage or sewage for the additional structure

 - vi.
 Other conflicting utility provision

 Any infill development should meet all the other policies (EL and IC) required in this joint NDP, especially as they apply to conservation, and also recognise the infill policy in both WCS and TVBCLP core settlement hierarchies.